robguevarra/gh-website/ProjectDocs/Build_Notes/completed/email-system_phase-3_ui-enhancement-plan.md

   - Create elegant card layouts for analytics data
   - Implement data visualization components for key metrics
   - Add subtle animations for data loading and updates
+- [x] **Ensure Display and Accuracy of Campaign Performance Metrics (Implemented 2024-05-24):**
+  - Verified that `campaignAnalytics` data (fetched via `useCampaignStore` and `campaign-detail.tsx`) is passed to `OverviewTabContent.tsx`.
+  - Implemented rendering logic within `OverviewTabContent.tsx` to display `campaignAnalytics` using `MetricCard` components.
+  - Displayed metrics include: Delivered, Total Opens, Total Clicks, Bounces, and Spam Complaints.
+  - Clarified metric labels and definitions:
+    - Changed "Opens (Unique)" to "Total Opens" to reflect the `total_opens` field from `campaign_analytics`.
+    - Changed "Clicks (Unique)" to "Total Clicks" to reflect the `total_clicks` field.
+    - Labeled the click-based rate as "Click-to-Open Rate" as it's calculated based on total clicks and total opens (as per `recalculateCampaignAnalytics` logic).
+  - Addressed the non-existence of `unique_opens` and `unique_clicks` columns in the `campaign_analytics` table by binding to `total_opens` and `total_clicks` respectively.
 - [x] Improve campaign status representation
   - Design more visually distinctive status badges
   - Add timeline or progress visualization for campaign lifecycle